johncookds/johncookds.github.io/_posts/2020-05-26-Random-Idea-Repo.markdown

 categories: thoughts
 ---

-*These are random ideas which I've most likely stolen from somewhere but cannot remember where*
+*These are random ideas which I've most likely stolen from somewhere but cannot remember where.*

 ## NLP